abitSOWUR/sofs-wiki/README.md

-# sofs-wiki
+# Safe Overlays for Streamers
-The Repository that stores the pages to SOFS (Safe Overlays for Streamers)
+The Repository that stores the pages to the SOFS (Safe Overlays for Streamers) Wiki.